alvco/Founding_Fathers_AI/README.md

 - **Incremental:** Each step builds upon and refines previous outputs through feedback
 - **Sequential:** Controlled progression prevents premature convergence to suboptimal solutions and local optima

-This framework synthesizes why techniques like Chain-of-Thought, self-refinement, and multi-agent debate are effective.
-More specifically, they all impose structured, modularized, and iterative processes on LLM computation.

 ---